 Hoarding and price gouging have been one of the biggest problems faced by industries all over the world – be it sanitizers, protective equipment or food supplies.

-While many governments, local authorities and departmental stores have made efforts to prevent this – its the simple law of supply and demand.
+While many governments, local authorities and departmental stores have made efforts to prevent Covid-19 restaurant effects – its the simple law of supply and demand.

 The demand has risen sharply within a span of 2 months and control is completely within the hands of suppliers.